le0pard/le0pard.github.io/_posts/chef/2013-12-02-chef-and-tdd.md

 9 examples, 0 failures
 {% endhighlight %}

+Maybe this example not perfect for Fauxhai (because we couldn't change "fqdn" by method "mock"), but this should help to understand how you can use it.

-## Using test-kitchen and minitest
+## Using test-kitchen, bats and minitest

 Now let's begin testing by test-kitchen.
 First we need initialize it: